tigerfarm/tigtaskrouterworker/README.md

 - Workers manage their status: available to take a call, busy while on a call, or unavailable.
 - Status is displayed in the browser
 - Worker can accept or reject a call reservation.
-- If a reservation times out, the worker status is changed to unavailable.
+- If a worker's reservation times out, the worker status is changed to unavailable.
-- A worker can end a reservation.
 - A worker can end a call which disconnects all participants from the reservation conference call.
 - If a task is set to wrapping, it is automatically reset to completed.
 This avoids a worker not being able to reset their status.

-Worker application screen:
+Worker application screen print:

 <img src="TR_Worker.jpg" width="300"/>